not-magic/Open309/README.md

 The variable deadzone switch plates are meant to be oriented with the text to the top of the body, so the "down" switch is a the top.

+There are many variations of the collars with different throw angles and collar shapes:

+* circle
+* heavy_squircle
+* squircle
+* light_squircle
+* square

+And each of them in throw angles:

+* 14.5
+* 15.0
+* 15.5
+* 16.0

+It's difficult to measure the stock throw angle but I think it's about 15.

 ## Parts Required

 All parts were designed to fit the [Crown CWL-309-MJ-NEW-Helpme-KMS-ST30 Joystick](https://focusattack.com/crown-cwl-309-mj-new-helpme-kms-st30-joystick/)